mureev/CMSlideController/Readme.md

 UIViewController container with awesome iOS 7 slide menu, parallax menu animation and UIKit Dynamics.

 ## Note
-I'll release my own app with this in May 2014 and update this project with cool demo and screenshots.
+I'll release my own app with this lib in May 2014 and update this project with cool demo and screenshots.

 ---
 ### How to use